hshin-git/GyroM5/README-en.md

 - Wireless setting GyroM5 by smartphone
 - Automatic tuning of PID gain parameters
-- Assiting not only steering but also throttlle
+- Assiting not only steering but also throttle
 - Reading PWM input without blocking
 - Automatic detection of installed direction
 - Recording and analysis of driving data